Last Updated on

 #8 Admire glittering gold in the Museo del Oro

 The Museo del Oro houses a giant collection of pre-Columbian gold.
-I would have expected most of the artifacts to come from Inca times, but it looks like most pre-Inca civilisations also knew how to work with the precious metal.
+I would have expected most of the artefacts to come from Inca times, but it looks like most pre-Inca civilisations also knew how to work with the precious metal.
 All over the basement, you can look at the amazing golden metalworks, from necklaces to wall decorations.

 The first floor is filled with a collection of arms and armour from many different cultures, including a section about Samurai swords.
-While it seemed very random, the golden artifacts in the basement more than made up for it.
+While it seemed very random, the golden artefacts in the basement more than made up for it.

 #9 Pet abandoned cats in Parque Kennedy

 Kennedy Park is also known as the park of the abandoned cats.
 Nobody I asked could tell me how it started, but for many years, cats have been living in this park.

 If you’re not a cat person, you should still come here, especially if you happen to be in Lima on a Sunday.
 On Sunday afternoon, the park comes alive with street vendors, artists and locals having a good time.
 Try the churros or the arroz con leche or whatever other treats you can find, sit down on a bench and relax while people-watching.